MikeORed/random-tables-mcp/docs/guides/integration.md

 }
 ```

-Replace `C:\\path\\to\\mcp-random-tables` with the actual path to your local installation of the MCP Random Tables server.
+Replace `C:\\path\\to\\random-tables-mcp` with the actual path to your local installation of the MCP Random Tables server.
 Set `CAN_USE_RESOURCE` to `"true"` only if you're certain the LLM Application is able to leverage MCP resources.

 ### NPX Configuration - COMING SOON!